LukePappa/Ourism/simple.md

 Attunement to pure being is one's true purpose.
-Therefore, seek the stillness of seated meditation.
+Seek the stillness of seated meditation, where it is most clear.